Occupational therapy, when medically necessary to help you perform day-to-day tasks, is covered by Medicare.

 While you usually will bear some financial responsibility for occupational therapy, that may not always be the case if it’s covered by Part A.

-Part A requires that you pay a benefit period deductible for each inpatient stay, which was $1,484 in 2021.
+Part A requires that you pay a benefit period deductible for each inpatient stay, which is $1,632 in 2024.
 If you’re in the hospital for no more than 60 days, that’s all you pay out of pocket for hospital-related services.
-So, if you’ve been in the hospital less than 61 days and require medically necessary occupational therapy, you won’t have to pay for the care.
+So, if you’ve been in the hospital fewer than 61 days and require medically necessary occupational therapy, you won’t have to pay for the care.

 For outpatient occupational therapy, most people will always bear some financial burden.
-But if you require a lot of occupational therapy, Medicare changes in the last few years may have lessened that burden.
+But if you require a lot of occupational therapy, Medicare changes over the last several years may have lessened that burden.

 The Bipartisan Budget Act of 2018 lifted the cap on how much outpatient occupational therapy Medicare will cover.